Mervat Seif el-Din

-Mervat Seif el-Din, Arabic: ميرفت سيف الدين (born 1954) is a classical archaeologist from Egypt, who was Director of the Graeco-Roman Museum of Alexandria from 2004 to 2010.
+Mervat Seif el-Din (ميرفت سيف الدين; born 1954) is an Egyptian classical archaeologist who was Director of the Graeco-Roman Museum of Alexandria from 2004 to 2010.
 A specialist in the archaeology of Alexandria, el-Din is an expert on faience and funerary painting in particular.

 Biography

 El-Din was born in Alexandria in 1954.
 She studied at the University of Alexandria from 1970 to 1974 in the Department of Archaeology for her undergraduate and Master's degrees.
 In 1976 she became assistant curator at the Graeco-Roman Museum of Alexandria, where she worked until she emigrated to Germany to undertake postgraduate research.
 Between 1979 and 1985 she completed her doctorate at the University of Trier.
 She was supervised by the archaeologist Günter Grimm (de).
 In 1999 she served as the Secretary General of the Archaeological Society of Alexandria.
 She taught at Ain Shams University and at Helwan University in Egypt before returning to the Greco-Roman Museum of Alexandria as Chief Curator, which she then headed from 2004 to 2010.
 Since 2010, she has been responsible for the publication of recent excavations in the Bubasteion of Alexandria (fr).
 A specialist in Greco-Roman Egypt, she carried out studies covering both large sculpture and funerary painting, as well as moulded relief ceramics, earthenware, crockery and metal figurines.
 In 2014 a festschrift was published in honour of her 60th birthday, which examined the archaeology of Alexandria through different material cultures.